dominiquedevriese/ogp-notes/modular_effects.md

 	}
 }
 ```
-The Log object can then be constructed during initialization of an application and a reference to it can be passed to code that needs it:
+The Log object can then be constructed during initialization of an application and a reference can be passed to code that needs it:
 ```java
 class MyApplication {
     public static void main() {